 A subsidy on the transport of stock is permanently available to primary producers where:

-NSW RAA or phone 1800 678 593
+Contact Tel.
+1800 678 593

 The Farm Debt Mediation Scheme makes it compulsory for banks and other creditors to offer mediation to farmers before commencing debt recovery proceedings on farm mortgages.
-A neutral and independent mediator assists the farmer and the creditor to try and reach agreement about current and future debt arrangements
+A neutral and independent mediator assists the farmer and the creditor to try and reach agreement about current and future debt arrangements.